-Note: Data as on September 03, 2020
+Note: Data as on 20 September, 2020

-- " Looking at the number of closed cases, the gap between the recovery and death rates has widened significantly. - " At 98% (approx.), the recovery rate has come a long way from 69% seen in end-March. - Clinical management methods (home isolation, teleconsultation, etc.) have helped reduce the mortality rate to some extent. - " High population density and poor healthcare infrastructure are major challenges.
+- " Looking at the number of closed cases, the gap between the recovery and death rates has - " At around 98%, the recovery rate has come a long way from 69% seen in end-March. - Clinical management methods (home isolation, teleconsultation, etc.) have helped reduce the mortality rate to some extent. - High population density and poor healthcare infrastructure are major challenges.